 Bi/NB 156.
 Molecular Basis of Behavior.
 9 units (3-0-6); second term.
 Prerequisite: Bi/CNS/NB 150 or instructor's permission.
 A lecture and discussion course on the neurobiology of behavior.
 Topics may include biological clocks, eating behavior, sexual behavior, addiction, mental illness, and neurodegenerative diseases.
-Instructor: Staff.
-Given in alternate years; not offered 2014-15.
+Instructor: Patterson.
+Given in alternate years; offered 2013-14.

 Bi/CNS/NB 157.
 Comparative Nervous Systems.
 9 units (2-3-4); third term.
-Prerequisites: instructor's permission.
 An introduction to the comparative study of the gross and microscopic structure of nervous systems.
 Emphasis on the vertebrate nervous system; also, the highly developed central nervous systems found in arthropods and cephalopods.
 Variation in nervous system structure with function and with behavioral and ecological specializations and the evolution of the vertebrate brain.
-Letter grades only.
 Instructor: Allman.
-Given in alternate years; offered 2014-15.
+Given in alternate years; not offered 2013-14.

 Bi/CNS 158.
 Vertebrate Evolution.
 9 units (3-0-6); third term.
-Pre-requisites: Bi 1, Bi 8, or instructor's permission.
 An integrative approach to the study of vertebrate evolution combining comparative anatomical, behavioral, embryological, genetic, paleontological, and physiological findings.
 Special emphasis will be given to: (1) the modification of developmental programs in evolution; (2) homeostatic systems for temperature regulation; (3) changes in the life cycle governing longevity and death; (4) the evolution of brain and behavior.
-Letter grades only.
 Instructor: Allman.
-Given in alternate years; not offered 2014-15.
+Given in alternate years; offered 2013-14.

-Bi/CNS/NB 162.
+Bi/CNS 162.
 Cellular and Systems Neuroscience Laboratory.
 12 units (2-7-3); third term.
-Prerequisites: Bi/CNS/NB 150 or instructor's permission.
+Prerequisite: Bi/CNS/NB 150 or instructor's permission.
 A laboratory-based introduction to experimental methods used for electrophysiological studies of the central nervous system.
 Through the term, students investigate the physiological response properties of neurons in insect and mammalian brains, using extra- and intracellular recording techniques.
 Students are instructed in all aspects of experimental procedures, including proper surgical techniques, electrode fabrication, stimulus presentation, and computer-based data analysis.
 Graded pass/fail.
 Instructor: Staff.
+Not offered 2013-14.

-Bi/CNS/NB 164.
+Bi/CNS 164.
 Tools of Neurobiology.
 9 units (3-0-6); second term.
 Prerequisites: Bi/CNS/NB 150 or equivalent.
 Offers a broad survey of methods and approaches to understanding in modern neurobiology.
 The focus is on understanding the tools of the discipline, and their use will be illustrated with current research results.
 Topics include: molecular genetics, disease models, transgenic and knock-in technology, virus tools, tracing methods, gene profiling, light and electron microscopy, optogenetics, optical and electrical recording, neural coding, quantitative behavior, modeling and theory.
-Instructor: Meister.
+Instructors: Team of faculty.
+Offered 2014-15.